 • Keep the extinguisher moving forwards and backwards across the flames as you spray

-• Make sure you are standing at least 1m away from the flames to minimise the risk of electric shocks
+• Stand at least 1m away from the flames to minimise the risk of electric shocks